teamrabu/rabu-schedule/readme.md

 To build Rabu Schedule, you need the following tools installed:

 * Ruby
+* RubyGems (typically comes with Ruby)
-* Rake
+* Rake (`sudo gem install rake`)
 * Java
 * Firefox

-The build automatically downloads and installs its Ruby gem dependencies as needed.
-(They're installed into the `gems` directory and won't affect your Ruby installation.)
+The build depends on some other Ruby gems, but it automatically downloads and installs them into the `gems` directory.
+They're isolated from the rest of your Ruby installation.

 To build a release version of Rabu Schedule, use `rake release` from the command line.
 The results will be placed in the `released/` directory.
-Use `rake` on its own to run the tests. `rake -T` will show you the most commonly-used targets, and `rake -P` will show all targets.
+Use `rake` on its own for ordinary development. `rake -T` will show you the most commonly-used targets, and `rake -P` will show all targets.

 **Important:** After you're done building, be sure to run `rake shutdown` to stop the JsTestDriver server.
 If you use `./autorake.sh` (described below), breaking out of the script should automatically kill the server.